Tom Carper defeats Kerri Harris in Delaware Senate primary

 Kerri Harris, a biracial, gay, Air Force veteran and a community activist, was hoping to become the third women of color to oust an older white male incumbent in Democratic primary contests, following Alexandria Ocasio-Cortez’s victory over Rep. Joe Crowley in New York and Ayanna Pressley’s defeat of Rep. Mike Capuano in Massachusetts last week.

-But the effort failed as the dynamic of majority-minority House districts seeking black or Hispanic members to represent them did not replicate itself in a Senate race in a 65 percent white state.
+But the effort failed, as the dynamic of majority-minority House districts seeking black or Hispanic members to represent them did not replicate itself in a Senate race in a 65 percent white state.

+Ms. Harris’s dream of becoming the state’s first black, first female, and first LGBT senator were dashed an hour after polls closed at 8 p.m.
+With 90 percent of the precincts counted, Mr. Carper held a 64 percent to 36 percent lead over Ms. Harris.

-Mr. Carper, 71, has been a staple of state politics, serving five two-year terms in the House, then two four-year terms as governor and three six-year terms as a member of the Senate.
-He will be favored in November to win a fourth term over Republican Robert Arlett.
+Mr. Carper has been a staple of state politics, serving five two-year terms in the House, then two four-year terms as governor and three six-year terms as a member of the Senate.

+He will be favored in November for a fourth term, when he faces off against Robert Arlett, the Sussex County councilman who won the GOP nomination Thursday.

+Throughout the campaign, Mr. Carper said he wasn’t taking the race for granted in his re-election bid.

 The Washington Times Comment Policy